mne-tools/mne-connectivity/mne_connectivity/spectral/tests/data/README.md

+Authors:
-Author: Thomas S. Binns <t.s.binns@outlook.com>
+- Thomas S. Binns <t.s.binns@outlook.com>
+- Mohammad Orabe <orabe.mhd@gmail.com>

-The files found here are used for the regression test of the multivariate connectivity methods for MIC, MIM, GC, and TRGC (`test_multivariate_spectral_connectivity_epochs_regression()` of `test_spectral.py`).
+The files found here are used for the regression test of the multivariate connectivity methods for CaCoh, MIC, MIM, GC, and TRGC (`test_multivariate_spectral_connectivity_epochs_regression()` of `test_spectral.py`).